NeuroMambaLLM: Dynamic Graph Learning of fMRI Functional Connectivity in Autistic Brains Using Mamba and Language Model Reasoning: Experiments

 \subsection{Datasets}

-We conduct experiments using resting-state functional MRI data from the Autism Brain Imaging Data Exchange (ABIDE I) \cite{diMartino2014ABIDE}, a large multi-site initiative designed to advance research on the neural mechanisms of Autism Spectrum Disorder (ASD).
+We conduct experiments using resting-state functional MRI (rs-fMRI) data from the Autism Brain Imaging Data Exchange (ABIDE I) \cite{diMartino2014ABIDE}, a large multi-site initiative designed to advance research on the neural mechanisms of autism.
 ABIDE aggregates data collected across multiple international sites, resulting in a heterogeneous dataset that reflects real-world variability in scanner hardware, acquisition protocols, and scan durations.
-The dataset comprises 1,035 subjects, including 505 individuals diagnosed with ASD and 530 Typically Developing Controls (TC).
+The dataset comprises individuals diagnosed with Autism Spectrum Disorder (ASD) and Typically Developing Controls (TC).
 Subjects are randomly split into 80\% for training and 20\% for testing at the subject level.
 We do not use phenotypic or demographic information.
 Instead, the proposed model relies exclusively on fMRI time-series data.
 Data are preprocessed to reduce noise and ensure spatial consistency, including correction for head motion, slice timing differences, intensity variations, and alignment to the standard space.
-Brain activity is represented at the regional level using an atlas-based definition of regions of interest (ROIs).
+Brain activity is represented at the regional level using an atlas-based definition of $N$ regions of interest ($N$= 39 ROIs).
 For each ROI, we extract the mean BOLD signal over time and normalize each time series to zero mean and unit variance.
-These ROI-level BOLD time series serve as input to the NeuroMambaLLM framework.
+Each fMRI scan is truncated to a fixed length of $T$ = 100 time points.
+These ROI-level BOLD time series serve as input to the model.